 Other examples where we’ve come across good uses for engraving fonts include production laser engraving (where a single-stroke font lead to a huge speedup), printed circuit board design, where the minimum silkscreen and copper widths led to better looking graphics when we used engraving fonts, extrusion-based 2D and 3D printers (including cake decorators and MakerBot), and genuine pen plotting with 2D machines and the EggBot.

 Getting and Installing the extension

-The easiest way to install them is to simply copy the three files from the ZIP file into your Inkscape extensions directory.
-Depending on your operating system, this file is usually located in one of the following directories:
+The easiest way to install them is to copy the three files from the ZIP file into your Inkscape extensions directory.
+(The exact location of this directory depends upon your operating system and version of Inkscape.)

 Once you copy the files into that folder, restart Inkscape.